Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - Create 2 directories within:
     - `controllers`
     - `routes`
-Create a file full_server/utils.js, in the file create a function named readDatabase that accepts a file path as argument:
+- Create a file `full_server/utils.js`, in the file create a function named `readDatabase` that accepts a file path as argument:
-It should read the database asynchronously
+    - It should read the database asynchronously
-It should return a promise
+    - It should return a promise
-When the file is not accessible, it should reject the promise with the error When the file can be read, it should return an object of arrays of the firstname of students per fields 8.2 Write the App controller
+    - When the file is not accessible, it should reject the promise with the error
+    - When the file can be read, it should return an object of arrays of the firstname of students per fields

+## 8.2 Write the App controller
 Inside the file full_server/controllers/AppController.js:

 Create a class named AppController.
 Add a static method named getHomepage